cyverse-archive/DE/services/api/endpoints/tags.md

 ### Request

-Other than the `proxyToken` authentication parameter, this endpoint requires a `type` parameter.
+This endpoint requires a `type` parameter.
 Any additional parameters will be ignored.

 This endpoint forwards requests to the corresponding metadata service endpoint.
 Please see the metadata documentation for more information.

 ### Response